gwbaik9717/gwbaik9717/README.md

 A service enabling users to create a PC version of a website by simply dragging and dropping HTML elements

-- **Tech Stacks**: `Nuxt.js`, `TypeScript`
+- **Tech Stacks**: `Vue.js`, `TypeScript`
 - Expanded the existing mobile website editor to support the PC versions of websites
-- Boosted the paid conversion rate by 10% through the expansion of the service to enterprise customers.
+- Boosted the paid conversion rate by 10% through the expansion of the service to enterprise customers

 ## 🎓 Education